-The plan had been to go north-west at Mackinaw, Illinois to cross the river at Peoria, Illinois, but now they go west-north-west to Pekin, Illinois where they collect the bounty, and cross the river.
-They reach Peoria, Illinois on September 9th, 1861, another Monday.
-While he rides into town Boone thinks, On the road we lose track of the days, yet we seem to arrive or leave an important place on a Monday, most of the time, despite us not caring what day of the week it is.
+The plan had been to go north-west at Mackinaw, Illinois, to cross the river at Peoria, Illinois, but now they go west-north-west to Pekin, Illinois, where they collect the bounty and they cross the river.
+They reach Peoria, Illinois, on September 9th, 1861, another Monday.
+While he rides into town Boone thinks, On the road we lose track of the days, yet we seem to arrive or leave an important place on a Monday most of the time, despite us not caring what day of the week it is.

 Nellie says, “I don’t know about that, Boone.
 But I do know these wagons are a lot more comfortable to ride in than any other wagon I’ve been in.
 I have to wonder how sore I’d be from spending all this time on the seat of a normal wagon.
 The cushions we made to sit on help, but the big help is the springs taking a lot of the small bumps out of the ride.”

-He grins, and says, “When I saw how they did that for the buggies I knew we could do it for the wagons, but I wasn’t sure how big to make them.
-One of their engineers knew what size to make them.”
+He grins and says, “When I saw how they did that for the buggies I knew we could do it for the wagons, but I wasn’t sure how big to make them.
+However, one of their engineers knew what size to make them.”

 They chat for another ten minutes before they’re far enough out of the town Boone has to move further ahead to scout the trail.

-On Wednesday September 18th, 1861 they reach Rock Island, Illinois on the shore of the Mississippi River, and take the ferry across the river to Davenport, Iowa.
+On Wednesday September 18th, 1861 they reach Rock Island, Illinois, on the shore of the Mississippi River and they take the ferry across the river to Davenport, Iowa.
 Due to the fort in the river there’s a lot of soldiers in the town, so it’s safe, and they stay for the afternoon to buy perishable supplies then move out the next morning.

 Des Moines, Iowa

-When they find a suitable place they establish their camp, and Boone says, “I want to stay here for a day or two while I ask about the way ahead.
-The roads to here have been reasonable, and most of the time the weather has been good.
-However, I know there are no real roads once we cross the river at Council Bluffs, and I’m worried about how far we’ll get before the weather turns.
+When they find a suitable place they establish their camp and Boone says, “I want to stay here for a day or two while I ask about the way ahead.
+The roads to here have been reasonable and most of the time the weather has been good.
+However, I know there are no real roads once we cross the river at Council Bluffs so I’m worried about how far we’ll get before the weather turns.
 We have to be somewhere we can stay for the winter before the winter sets in properly.”